sujay-sp-au9/Simple-projects/README.md

 ## d3 Heat map::--
 Data visualised as a heat map using d3.
 ## d3 Choropleth Map::--
 Data visualised as a Choropleth map using d3.
+## d3 Tree Map::--
+Data visualised as a Tree map using d3.